How we work together

 Ongoing support for writers drafting their book

-Many writers come to coaching after they’ve begun writing but find it difficult to maintain momentum or feel uncertain about the structure of the book.
+Many writers come to coaching after they've begun writing but feel uncertain about the structure of the book, the strength of the message, or how readers will experience the manuscript.

 This coaching provides regular sessions, editorial feedback, and accountability while you develop your manuscript.